A Spectrum of Engagement: Programs at the Smithsonian National Museum of Natural History

 Bridging Research & Public Curiosity

-The "Expert Is In" program is a cornerstone public engagement initiative at the Smithsonian Institution, National Museum of Natural History, designed to bridge the gap between cutting-edge research and the curious public.
-This free program invites leading experts – including scientists, researchers, and artists – directly into the museum's exhibition halls and education centers to share their work on nature-based themes through dynamic, direct engagement with visitors.
+The "Expert Is In" program is a cornerstone public engagement initiative at the Smithsonian Institution, National Museum of Natural History.
+This free program invites leading experts – including scientists, researchers, and artists – directly into the museum's exhibition halls and education centers to share insights about their work on nature-based themes through dynamic, direct engagement with visitors.

 • Engages approximately 100 participants per program session through direct, hands-on interactions.